KahnishgaSolaidurairaj/KahnishgaSolaidurairaj/README.md

 - 🌱 I’m currently learning C and C++
 - 💞️ I’m looking to collaborate on personal projects
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I'm a freshman studing Computer Science at University of Illinois at Chicago!
+- ⚡ I'm a freshman studing Computer Science at University of Illinois at Chicago!

 I mostly code projects with my computer science courses but when I have enought free time I like to pick up my own projects and improve previos ones ;)
 I like to also learn new coding languages and master them.
 Currently I am mainly coding in C++